McTavishLab/extensiphy/tutorial/rapup_tutorial.md

 We just added 3 new taxa to a starting multiple sequence alignment and obtained a tree that includes these new taxa.
 Notice that the new sequences we wanted to add (taxon_30, taxon_31 and taxon_32) have been added to the clade highlighted in the red box.

 Selecting a particular reference from the alignment may be important to a particular analysis.
 You can select a reference by using the -r flag followed by the name of the taxon/sequence.
 First, lets look at a list of our included taxa.
-Run the following command in the RapUp directory:
+Run the following command in the Extensiphy directory:

 ```bash
 grep ">" ./testdata/combo.fas